Harvard-Westlake is committed to the academic, physical, social, and spiritual well-being of all of our students.

 Confidentiality is emphasized at every meeting, and the Student Leadership Coordinator meets with leaders during their training to discuss any red flag issues that are raised, including suicide, physical or sexual abuse, and danger to self or others.
 Leaders are required to remind group members on a weekly basis of their obligation to report.
 Peer Support leaders are selected on the basis of their leadership skills, emotional stability, empathy, ability to listen, and good judgment.
 As a result, we have been able to help students who were previously actively suicidal or on the brink of developing a serious drug or alcohol problem.
 Such early intervention has even resulted in the saving of lives.

-Harvard-Westlake’s chaplains are available to support the needs of students and their families.
-One chaplain is based at the middle school and one at the upper school.
-Though both chaplains are always available to discuss matters of a spiritual nature, they are just as likely to be found on the bench at a sports event or in a classroom teaching about wellness, all in an effort to support the Harvard-Westlake community.
+Harvard-Westlake’s chaplain is available to support the needs of students and their families.
+Though she is always available to discuss matters of a spiritual nature, she is just as likely to be found on the bench at a sports event or at a student coffeehouse in Chalmers, all in an effort to support the Harvard-Westlake community.